carpentries-lab/metagenomics-workshop/_extras/AMI-setup.md

 <img src="../fig/logging-onto-cloud_3.png" width="500">

 5\.
 Click on "6.
 Configure Security Group" in the top navigation menu.
 If this is your first time working with this AMI on your
 AWS account, choose "create a new security group".
-Name your security group something descriptive (for example "DC-genomics-AMI") and enter a description into the description box (for example "to use with DC genomics AMI").
+Name your security group something descriptive (for example "DC-metagenomics-AMI") and enter a description into the description box (for example "to use with DC metagenomics AMI").

 Your security group should now look like this: